As Power Returns in Parts of Texas, Hunger Remains

 Other organizations like the Texas Jail Project are focused on helping people confined in county jails.
 Gandu says that the organization is depositing commissary funds so that those in jails can purchase additional food.
 They also recently donated 10 cases of bottled water to a rural county jail and are in the process of reaching out to others who can use similar donations.

-To help sustain this work, Alexis recommends providing financial support to organizations accepting donations, including the Austin Area Urban League, and raising awareness of mutual aid efforts through social media.
+To help sustain this work, Lara recommends providing financial support to organizations accepting donations, including the Austin Area Urban League, and raising awareness of mutual aid efforts through social media.

 Those based in in Austin can also sign up to lend support as needs arise, while those with a car or truck can volunteer to help transport neighbors, pets, and essential goods.